100 Things To Do in 2021: Quarantine Bucket List Edition

 I know my house is in dire need of a full-on spring clean.
 How about you?
 This is the perfect idea for productive things to do on a Sunday.

 Since we’re all spending so much more time at home let’s make it more comfortable.
-For our quarantine summer bucket list, we’re going to spruce up our backyard (long overdue).
-That’ll include some of these gorgeous Edison lights and a new sun umbrella to make it perfect for our Mardi Gras get together!
+For our quarantine summer bucket list, we’ve spruced up our backyard (long overdue).
+We grabbed some of these gorgeous Edison lights and a new sun umbrella to make it perfect for our Mardi Gras get together!

 11. ✘ Do a spring clean of your computer